grannycart/by-sound-alone_source/manuscript/5_Chapter.md

 The climb of the depth gauge had slowed dramatically and was now only barely moving --- but still moving --- higher and deeper.

 "The ballast!" yelled Percy.
 She stepped to the tank control panel and flipped switches and spun open a selection of the dozen or so small valve control wheels in front of her.
-There was a hiss of air from deep in the boat as the high-pressure system blew water out of some of the trim tanks.
+There was a hiss of air from deep in the boat as the high-pressure system blew water out of various trim tanks.
 The boat came back to almost completely level.
 Percy continued to work the tank ballast panel, pushing air back into the main ballast.

 The depth gauge came to a slow stop at 263 meters.